 What do you need to do before installing the glass?

 Before installing the glass, lubricate the locking gasket with a mixture of soap and water or a silicone-based spray.
-To prevent the lubricant from wetting other surfaces, hold the spray bottle or can in one hand and a piece of cardboard in other.
+To prevent the lubricant from wetting other surfaces, hold the spray bottle or can in one hand and a piece of cardboard in the other.
 Position the cardboard on the other side of the window or windshield area that you plan to spray.

-Next, lock the gasket into itself.
 Some installers use a screwdriver, but the blade can slip and scratch the body panel.
 Gasket tools with a screwdriver-like handle and hooked end are a better choice.
 Some have pointed tip or metal ball at the end.
 The latter type is effective because the ball tends to stay in place and won’t rip the gasket.
 Plus, if the tool comes loose, the ball is less likely to scratch the body panel.

 When you press a locking gasket onto a body panel, remember to push the gasket’s ends together so that there’s more material in the loop that forms.
 Pressing this loop downward forces material into the application and prevents stretching.
 If there’s residual lubricant on the window or windshield, wipe the surface clean with a rag.

 What’s the best way for manufacturers to buy locking gaskets (including 1/8”)?

 Elasto Proxy keeps hundreds of rubber profiles in stock and can custom-fabricate the locking gaskets that you need.
 Whether you need window rubber with a 1/8” edge or in some other size, we’re ready to help.